Gabriella439/slides/simple-twitter/slides.md

 ... using Haskell and Nix

-The final implementation fits in a single file! (~450 lines of code)
+The final implementation fits in a single file! (~470 lines of code)

 * ~340 lines of Haskell code
-* ~80 lines of Nix
+* ~100 lines of Nix
 * ~30 lines of SQL

-You can follow along by visiting:
+You can find the final result of this presentation at:

 * [https://github.com/Gabriel439/simple-twitter](https://github.com/Gabriel439/simple-twitter)